 To provide at-risk Nigerian communities with continuous, sustainable access to safe and adequately affordable water, sanitation and hygiene services (WASH); thus contributing to the good health and productive livelihoods of our communities.

-To partner with Nigerian government and development partners throughout the project.
-We operate in rural, small towns and urban areas to bridge the sustainability and vocational skill capacity gap in WASH interventions.
+To partner with the Nigerian government, development partners and the private sector throughout the project.
+We operate in rural, small towns and urban areas to bridge the sustainability, income generation, and vocational skill capacity gap in WASH and Water Resource Management interventions.

 To complement the WASH services delivery efforts of Government and other development partners; to ensure that every resident of Nigeria has sustainable and accelerated access to safe, adequate and reliable water, sanitation and hygiene services.